ableplayer/ableplayer/README.md

 the section below on *User Preferences* for additional information about preferences.

+#### Sign language

+Sign language translation is supported in a separate video player, synchronized with the main player.
+Tips for filming a sign language interpreter are available from [Signing Books for the Deaf][]:

+* [Filming the Signer][]
+* [Editing the Signer][]

+If multiple video sources are already provided (e.g., an MP4 and WebM file), then the sign language video must be available in both of these formats.
+For each video source that has a sign language version available, add a **data-sign-src** attribute to the \<source\> element for that video.
+The value of this attribute is a path pointing to the sign language version of the video.
+If a sign language version is available, a sign language button will be added to the media controller.
+This button will toggle the display of a secondary window in which the sign language video will appear.

+This is an experimental feature and a work in progress.
+Ultimately the intent is for the user to have full control of the size and position of the sign language video.

 Setup Step 4: Review User-Defined Variables in *ableplayer.js*
 --------------------------------------------------------------